school510587/BrlIMEHelper/readme.md

 Version 2.1

 ## Introduction
 Braille IME Helper (BrlIMEHelper) enables users to input Chinese characters directly through the braille keyboard on a braille display.
 When no braille keyboard is available, the addon can also simulate it using a computer keyboard.
 With conversion from braille input to IME operations by the addon, users familiar to braille rules can input Chinese characters without learning other input methods and keyboard layouts.
-So far, the addon is an implementation based on [bopomofo braille](https://en.wikipedia.org/wiki/Taiwanese_Braille) and 微軟注音 IME commonly used in Taiwan, but its concept can be extended to other braille systems and IMEs in the future.
+So far, the addon is an implementation based on [bopomofo braille](https://en.wikipedia.org/wiki/Taiwanese_Braille) and 微軟注音 IME commonly used in Taiwan, and its concept can be extended to other braille systems and IMEs in the future.

 ## Features
 1. Chinese input (including punctuations and math symbols) through the braille keyboard.